sidravi1/sidravi1.github.io/resume.md

 ### Access to medicines/UNITAID Analyst (Clinton Health Access Initiative)
 *Kampala, Uganda (Jul 2011 – Aug 2012)*

 -	**Increased uptake of a new drug, Atazanavir/Ritonavir (ATV/r)** by 14% in one quarter by driving policy change at Ministry of Health and assisting major implementation partners with the transition.
-ATV/r is a new drug with lower cost, lower pill burden, and reduced side effects compared to other drugs in its class.
 - **Analysed consumption and issues data to forecast demand** for paediatric and second line anti-retroviral medications (ARVs) in country to determine national need for ARVs.
 - On behalf of the Ministry of Health, **performed a quantification of the national need** for all critical lab reagents and consumables to inform national diagnostic budget.